Zouhairgurtaoui/assetFlow/README.md

 - SQLite used for both services; absolute paths in config ensure the right file is used
 - To reset schema: stop services, delete DB files, restart
-- To migrate in place, use `sqlite3` and run `ALTER TABLE` statements (see discussion in issues/PR notes)
+- To migrate in place, use `sqlite3` and run `ALTER TABLE` statements

 ---